IzzyBeraja/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 docker container rm -f linkextractor
 ```

-In this step we have successfully ran an API service listening on port `5000`.
+In this step, we successfully ran an API service listening on port `5000`.
 This is great, but APIs and JSON responses are for machines, so in the next step we will run a web service with a human-friendly web interface in addition to this API service.